HackusatePvP/character-chat-app/README.md

 ## Multimodal / Vision
-Vision is now supported as of version 1.0.1.
-Vision allows a model to process an image as context.
-Due to consumer hardware limitations only one image can be processed at a time.
-This is still being worked on and improved.
-Currently, there is no display for the image.
+As of version 1.0.4 vision has been implemented into the chats.
+When sending an image it will now add the image to the chat window.
+You can close and expand the image when needed.
+The model can only process one image, it will prioritize the last sent message.

 ## Vulkan
 Vulkan has been re-enabled as of version 1.0.1.
 For Nvidia 50 series and 40 series it can still bluescreen when exiting the application.
 Please use Cuda if you encounter a crash.